danielgaskell/scc/doc/syscalls.md

 `modalWin` specifies the address of a `Window` data record that should be declared modal, if any; this window will not be able to be focused until the message box is closed.
 If `modalWin` = 0, no window will be declared modal.

 Note that only pure info messages (BUTTON_OK, not modal) can have multiple instances open on the screen at the same time.
 SymbOS implements more complex message boxes as a single window shared by all processes; if the message box cannot be opened because it is already in use by another process, this function will return `MSGBOX_FAILED` (0).
+This function is also NOT thread-safe.

 *Return value*: One of: